 top of page

-How Many Canadians Are in NCAA Division I Championships 2026?
+The Rise of Canadian Athletes in NCAA Division I Championships

 Quick Facts About Canadians in NCAA Division I Championships (2026)

-• NCAA hockey rosters are often made up of 50 percent or more Canadian players
+• NCAA hockey rosters often consist of 50 percent or more Canadian players.

 Canadians in March Madness 2026

-March Madness is one of the biggest stages in college sports, and Canadian basketball players continue to grow their presence every year.
+March Madness is one of the biggest stages in college sports, and Canadian basketball players are increasing their presence each year.

 Men’s Tournament

-• Approximately 35 Canadian players competing at the Division I level
+• Approximately 35 Canadian players are competing at the Division I level.

 Women’s Tournament

-• Growing presence across top Division I programs
+• There is a growing presence across top Division I programs.

 Total Canadians in March Madness

-45 to 50 Canadian athletes competing at the Division I level
+In total, 45 to 50 Canadian athletes are competing at the Division I level.

 Canadians in the Frozen Four and NCAA Hockey